-- Include natural materials like wood or stone to blend with the rustic mountain aesthetic. - Utilize earth tones and muted colour palettes in housing designs such as shades of brown, gray, and forest green, to harmonize with the natural landscape. - Lighter coloured roofs are encouraged to help manage heat in the summer months.
+Include natural materials like wood or stone to blend with the rustic mountain aesthetic.

+Utilize earth tones and muted colour palettes in housing designs such as shades of brown, gray, and forest green, to harmonize with the natural landscape.

 Landscape